jessmele/Example-Code/CNN Example/READ ME.md

 # Authors: Jessica Mele, Margaret Tobey, and Johnna Brooks

-Here we use the Keras library to train and evaluate an multi-classification tool for images.
+Here we use the Keras library to train and evaluate an multi-class image classifiation tool.
 We show various steps for preprocessing, training, and final evaluation.